aspiringVegetarian/toggl_DBRE_Home_Assignment/README.md

 The terminal will show the 8 resources that are planned to be created, if you agree with their configuration and would like to create the resources, then enter "yes" into the prompt.

+It might take a minute to initialize all of the resources.
+When you are done with the resources, be sure to run the following command to remove all of the resources as to not incur any unneccesary billing:
+`terraform destroy`

 ## Conclusion
 Thank you for taking the time to read the README!
 If you have any issues/questions please don't hesitate to reach out to me by email at vasiliauskas.mg@gmail.com